Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E! Online

 "There is an enormous amount of discussion and dissection and introspection [between Matthew and I] about it.
 We have common interests and we still really enjoy each other's company," Parker told London's Telegraph in 2016.
 "We are suited to each other"—she reportedly shrugged—"at least for the time being."

-"I know it sounds dreary and not sexy, but I think the most important part of it is companionship," Parker added, echoing what Broderick said in 2014 about being "friends above everything else."
-SJP continued, "For me, it's about asking myself: who do I want to sit with, in Ireland?
+"I know it sounds dreary and not sexy, but I think the most important part of it is companionship," Parker added.
+"For me, it's about asking myself: who do I want to sit with, in Ireland?
 'Who do I want to see those ruins with?
 Who is still the most challenging to me?
 Who do I like best?'"
-(They have a cottage in County Donegal, Ireland, near where Broderick's family hails from, and Parker also loves getaways to their Hamptons beach house.)

 About that very particular pitfall that almost all couples run up against after a long time, "It's very normal to be interested in other people," the actress said.
 "But it doesn't mean you have to follow through."